Do you want to learn why Database backups are different from file backups? Click HERE to find out.

-In these pages, Snapshot refers to general hardware products which can take an 'instantaneous' copy of a disk, filesystem or file.
-Why would you need one?
+In these pages, Snapshot refers to either general hardware products which can take an 'instantaneous' copy of a disk, filesystem or file or a copy of source data.
+'Source' is the original data.
+'T0' or time zero refers to the time that a snapshot is taken, and then exists as an independent entity.
+The snapshot could be fixed at that point, or could be updated independently of the source data.
+Why would you need a snapshot?
 Some reasons are -

-- For backup and recovery.
+- Snapshot is extensively used for backup and recovery.
 Its difficult to find time to take a clean backup of hundreds of gigabytes of data.
-Snapshot lets you take an almost instantaneous copy to disk, which you may then want to move off to tape without affecting the production copy.
+Snapshot lets you take an almost instantaneous copy to disk, which you may then want to move off to secondary storage without affecting the production copy.
+Many Open Systems products, like NetBackup and TSM use snapshots.
+VMware and NAS systems also use it to get copies of data.
 The section on FDRinstant describes one way of doing this is a mainframe environment.

 - For testing.
 We need to test new software releases or configuration changes rigorously, and to do that, we need a close copy of the production environment.
 Snapshot allows you to create a copy easily, without affecting production.